DaadfroGG/boid_lock/README.md

 ```
 This will start the boid simulation and lock your screen.

-If you want to control the boids, you can make and execute the resulting a.out file:
+If you want to control the boids with the mouse, you can make and execute the resulting a.out file:
 ```
 make
 ./a.out
 ```
+The control schemes are as such:

+Left click: adds a point
+Mouse wheel up: deletes a point
+Right click: quits the program

 boid_lock was inspired by pimp_my_lock (https://github.com/jerem-ma/pimp_my_lock).